rails/rails/guides/source/routing.md

 #### The `assert_recognizes` Assertion

 `assert_recognizes` is the inverse of `assert_generates`.
 It asserts that a given path is recognized and routes it to a particular spot in your application.
+For example:

 ```ruby
 assert_recognizes({ controller: 'photos', action: 'show', id: '1' }, '/photos/1')